cosmos/ibc/spec/app/ics-028-cross-chain-validation/system_model_and_properties.md

 As part of an ABCI application, CCV interacts with both the consensus engine (via ABCI) and other application modules, such as the Staking module.
 As an IBC application, CCV interacts with external relayers (defined in [ICS 18](../../relayer/ics-018-relayer-algorithms)).
-In this section we specify what we assume about these other components, i.e., CCV relies on the following assumptions: *Valid Blockchain*, *Correct Relayer*, *Validator Update Provision*, and *Unbonding Safety*.
+In this section we specify what we assume about these other components, i.e., CCV relies on the following assumptions: *Safe Blockchain*, *Live Blockchain*, *Correct Relayer*, *Validator Update Provision*, and *Unbonding Safety*.

-Intuitively, CCV safety relies on the *Valid Blockchain* assumption, and CCV liveness relies on the *Correct Relayer* assumption.
+Intuitively, CCV safety relies on the *Safe Blockchain* assumption, i.e., neither *Live Blockchain* and *Correct Relayer* are required for safety.
+Note though that CCV liveness relies on both *Live Blockchain* and *Correct Relayer* assumptions; furthermore, the *Correct Relayer* assumption relies on both *Safe Blockchain* and *Live Blockchain* assumptions.
 The *Validator Update Provision* and *Unbonding Safety* assumptions define what is needed from the provider Staking module.
 A more thorough discussion of the environment in which CCV operates is given in the section [Placing CCV within an ABCI Application](./technical_specification.md#placing-ccv-within-and-abci-application).